 Taxes in Indonesia

-Residents of Indonesia are taxed on their worldwide income while non-residents are only taxed on their Indonesian income.
-However, expats who stay in Indonesia for more than 183 days in a 12-month period will become tax residents of Indonesia.
+Residents of Indonesia are taxed on their worldwide income, while non-residents are only taxed on their Indonesian income.
+Taxes for expats can be complex, so we advise hiring a tax professional familiar with local and global tax regulations to assist.

 Due to extensive social programmes and a high tax rate, the long and short is that high-earning expats should budget to pay about one-third of their income in taxes and contributions, not counting other taxes like VAT and LST.

 Reductions and contributions

 Employers in Indonesia are required to contribute 2 and 4 percent of an employee's income to pension and healthcare respectively.
 Employees contribute 1 percent to each.
 Additionally, employers will contribute roughly 10 percent of the employee's salary to a social insurance scheme.

 Personal income tax